EasyAR support for Unity XR framework

 class XRI Unity

 EasyAR and AR Foundation are two independent AR frameworks.
-EasyAR does not rely on AR Foundation to implement its AR functionalities.
-EasyAR can also utilize system libraries such as ARKit and ARCore to achieve motion-tracking capabilities.
-Additionally, EasyAR provides two motion-tracking implementations that AR Foundation does not offer: EasyAR's own motion-tracking implementation and motion-tracking provided by AR Engine, thereby delivering broader device support compared to AR Foundation.
+EasyAR does not depend on AR Foundation to implement its AR capabilities.
+EasyAR can also utilize system libraries like ARKit and ARCore for motion tracking capabilities.
+Additionally, EasyAR offers two motion tracking implementations not available in AR Foundation: EasyAR's native motion tracking and motion tracking provided through AR Engine, thus offering broader device support compared to AR Foundation.

-At the same time, EasyAR can access runtime data from AR Foundation and leverage its motion-tracking capabilities to drive other AR functionalities while AR Foundation is running, ensuring compatibility with AR Foundation.
+Meanwhile, EasyAR can access runtime data from AR Foundation, utilizing its motion tracking capabilities to drive other AR functionalities while AR Foundation is running, thereby providing compatibility with AR Foundation.
 These functionalities include:

 - Mega